 - g = growth rate

 To find the intrinsic value of a business, one of the best ways is to use a DCF valuation, which is an absolute valuation method.
 With a DCF, you can value any asset based upon its intrinsic characteristics, the asset's expected cash flows over its lifetime, and the uncertainty on receiving these cash flows.
 Therefore, by completing a DCF valuation, you will follow the principal that the value of a company can be derived from the present value (PV) of its projected free cash flow (FCF).

 The 8 steps to completing a DCF valuation are listed below (and on the table of contents), and will be covered after the next section.

-Therefore, as investors the DCF model should be utilized for long-term investment opportunities.
-However, the intrinsic value figure you find should never be looked at independently as it never tells the complete story of a company and what its stock price may be worth.
+Therefore, as investors, the DCF model should be utilized for long-term investment opportunities.
+However, the intrinsic value number you find should never be looked at independently as it never tells the complete story of a company and what its stock price may be worth.
 In other words, investors should also look at the company's competitive advantage (economic moat), its management team, how the company manages debt, and many other financial and non-financial variables to really determine the price range they would be willing to purchase the company for.